IP in business transactions: UK (England and Wales) overview

 WIPO Convention Establishing the World Intellectual Property Organization 1967 (WTO agreement).

 WIPO Copyright Treaty 1996.

-Patents are national rights.
-Only UK patents (or UK designations of European patents) are enforceable in the UK.
+Patents are territorial rights.
+Applicants from outside of the UK can apply for a patent.
+However, only UK patents (or UK designations of European patents) are enforceable in the UK.

 UK trade mark applications/registrations.